Program Supplier Contact Information:

 No, there is no contract to sign.
 The program is designed to be as easy as possible for participants.
 Accounts are automatically enrolled as long as they are currently receiving supply from the utility.

 Residents and small commercial accounts that are enrolled in the program may terminate their participation in the program at any time without any early termination or exit fees.
-They may also re-enroll in the program at a later date with no associated re-enrollment fees at the rates scheduled under the original program terms.
+They may also re-enroll in the program at a later date with no associated re-enrollment fees, but are not guaranteed the original contract rate.
 The aggregation program rate will be reflected on the account holder’s utility bill on the next available billing cycle.
 Because switching suppliers requires at least two days to process by your utility, you are encouraged to re-enroll in the program at least five business days prior to the meter read date indicated on your utility bill in order to ensure re-enrollment occurs on a timely basis.

 Having a solar system which allows you to earn net metering credits does not preclude you from participating in the aggregation program.
 As long as the account holder is receiving supply from Eversource, they are able to participate in the aggregation program and will continue to receive net metering credits from the utility.
 Net metering will work in the same way as before you joined the CCA program.
 Your net metering credits will continue to appear on your Eversource bill and will continue to be calculated based on Eversource’s Basic Service price.
 In addition, there is no change in SREC eligibility or the ability to sell the SRECs.
 For a more detailed explanation, please click here.